-1. Complete an Application for Admission: Complete and submit the application for admission.
-The application for admission may be obtained from an admissions advisor.

-- 2. Pay the Student Permit Fee: The student permit fee of \$45.00 can be paid in the form of cash, credit card, or personal check payable to Townsend Barber Institute.
-An application for admission cannot be processed until the student permit fee is received.
-The student permit fee is not included in the cost of tuition and must be paid prior to being admitted to the school.
-The school may opt to waive the student permit fee for students who transfer from a school and have a current student permit. - 3.
+- 1. Complete an Application for Admission: Complete and submit the application for admission.
+The application for admission may be obtained from an admissions advisor. - 2.
+Pay the Application Fee: The application fee of \$45.00 can be paid in the form of cash, credit card, or personal check payable to Townsend Barber Institute.
+An application for admission cannot be processed until the application fee is received.
+The application fee is not included in the cost of tuition and must be paid prior to being admitted to the school.
+The school may opt to waive the application fee for students who transfer from a school that has closed without notice. - 3.
 Interview: All applicants must complete an interview with an admission's advisor. - 4.
 Provide Proof of Identity: Applicants are required to provide proof of identification as part of the application of the admission process.
 The school will maintain a copy of the identification presented as part of the student's admission file.